bangle-io/bangle-editor/react/api.md

 A hook for initialing the editor state.

-> :bulb: This hook will never trigger a re-render, if you want to react to a change in your editor consider using [usePluginState](#usepluginstate-reacthook).
-Read {{global.link.ReactUsePluginStateGuide}}.
+:bulb: This hook will never trigger a re-render, if you want to react to a change in your editor consider using [usePluginState](#usepluginstate-reacthook).
+Read {{global.link.ReactBasicExample}}.

 :book: **Checkout {{example.ReactBasicEditorExample}}**